BJP and Cong in Karnataka lock horns over tweet on Modi | Politics

 Shivakumar wanted the BJP to apologise for Kateel's ''unparliamentary'' language against Rahul Gandhi.

 Hitting out at Kateel, Surjewala, Congress General Secretary in-charge of Karnataka, said the BJP ''is drunk with power and drugged with arrogance.''
-Siddaramiah lashed out at Kateel and said he has ''lost his mental balance'' while JD(S) leader HD Kumaraswamy termed the BJP leader's statement 'cheap' and asked leaders not to indulge in personal attacks.
+Siddaramaiah lashed out at Kateel and said he has ''lost his mental balance'', while JD(S) leader HD Kumaraswamy termed the BJP leader's statement 'cheap' and asked leaders not to indulge in personal attacks.

 Hitting out at Siddaramaiah, Kateel said Modi and the BJP stood for all sections of the society but alleged that the former CM worked only for the welfare of Muslims.